• Skip to primary navigation

 Master Distributors: Good Or Bad

-A master distributor is the person you put at the top of your genealogy, the one in whose downline every other independent representative will be placed.
+A master distributor is a person you put at the top of your genealogy, the one in whose downline every other independent representative will be placed.
 Master distributors are optional.

 Should your company have a master distributor?

-In this post, I’ll explain the pros and cons to such an arrangement.
+In this post, I’ll explain the pros and cons of such an arrangement.
 Then, you can decide what’s best for your company.

 Initial Recruiting